-Government Business Enterprises: Government Electricity Company, Government Telecommunications Agency (identify all GBEs).
+Commercial Public Sector Entities: Government Electricity Company, Government Telecommunications Company (identify all commercial public sector entities).

-(Note: MPSAS 6, Consolidated and Separate Financial Statements, requires that certain disclosures be made about significant controlled entities.)
+(Note: MPSAS 35, Consolidated Financial Statements, requires that certain disclosures be made about significant controlled entities.)

 Related Party Transactions (Paragraph 27)

 A member of Cabinet was provided with a house, rent free, in the national Capital City.
 Houses similar to that provided to the Minister rent for approximately Z currency units per annum.
 The provision of accommodation is not part of the remuneration package of the Minister, and the Government does not generally provide free accommodation to ministers.
 However, in this case it was necessary to provide a residence for the Minister in the Capital City.